-Universal Credit is a working age benefit to help with living and housing costs.
+Universal Credit (UC) is a working age benefit to help with living and housing costs.
+It is available to those who are of working age on low income, not working due to illness, disability or have caring commitments.

 Universal Credit replaces six existing benefits: